Yes, Race Matters In Voice Acting. Here’s Why.

 Do you think you deserve that opportunity more than they do?

-But I also see where some people who disagree with me are coming from.
+But I also see where some people who disagree are coming from.

 People admire cultures different from their own and I think we all feel that way, to different extents.